morukele/morukele/README.md

-- I’m interested in building Saas
-- I’m currently learning Rust for backend development
 - How to reach me: orukele.dev@gmail.com
-- Langugaes: Python 🐍, Rust 🦀, and JavaScript 📜
+- Languages: Python 🐍, Rust 🦀, and JavaScript 📜
 - Open to work opportunities, particularly on rust projects.

 <!---